Academic Curriculum Vitae (CV) Example and Writing Tips

 List your employment history in reverse chronological order, including position details and dates.
 You might break this into multiple sections based on your field.
 For example, you might have a section called “Teaching Experience” and another section called “Administrative Experience.”

-List your postdoctoral experiences, if applicable.
+List your postdoctoral, research, and/or clinical experiences, if applicable.